thauti/bbblackc/README.md

 ### Instructions

-If you want to use BBlackC, you just need to add his path into your compiling command.
+If you want to use BBlackC, you just need to add its path into your compiling command.

 Typically:
 ```